ildar/writer2latex/source/readme-source.txt

   This is to be found in the packages writer2latex.* and should only be used through the provided api writer2latex.api.*
 * A command line utility writer2latex.Application
-* A collection of components for OpenOffice.org
-  These are to be found in the packages org.openoffice.da.comp.*
+* A collection of components for LibreOffice and Apache OpenOffice These are to be found in the packages org.openoffice.da.comp.*

 Currently parts of the source for Writer2LaTeX are somewhat messy and